allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 var a = "10";
 ```

+To be fair, I need to add, that Kotlin is still slightly better in this field.
+You can use type inference also in other contexts, for example, one-line methods.

-More in this post about [Local-Variable Type Inference](https://medium.com/@afinlay/java-10-sneak-peek-local-variable-type-inference-var-3022016e1a2b) in Java.
+More about [Local-Variable Type Inference](https://medium.com/@afinlay/java-10-sneak-peek-local-variable-type-inference-var-3022016e1a2b) in Java 10.

 ### Compile time null-safety
-Null-safe types are the Kotlin’s killer feature.
+Null-safe types are Kotlin’s killer feature.
 The idea is great.
 In Kotlin, types are by default non-nullable.
 If you need a nullable type you need
 to add `?` to it, for example: